jlapin1/StarGAN/README.md

 # StarGAN
-This is an independent project I undertook, attempting to reproduce the results from [1] on the celebA dataset.
-Similar to my Season Transfer project, this type of image translation takes two domains that share the same content, but differ in style.
+This is an independent project in which I attempt to reproduce the results from [1] on the celebA dataset.
+Similar to my Season Transfer project, this type of image translation takes mutliple domains that share the same content, but differ in style.
 Using the annotations of the celebA dataset, I seek to be able to translate photos of people between/amongst 5 binary attributes: Black hair, Blonde hair, Brown hair, Male/Female, Young/Old.
 Indeed this type of mapping is much more complex than the two way mapping between summer and fall from season transfer.
 I am using a much bigger dataset, which also includes annotations for the identity of the subject of each photo.